TylerAdamMartinez/Optimal-Accessibility/README.md

 * @mui/icons-material
 * react-chartjs-2

+### Required to run /API (backend)
+* ASP .NET 6 API

 ### How to run the project
+1. Go to the project's API directory
+2. rebuild and run program
-1. Go to the project's Application directory
+3. Go to the project's Application directory
-2. Run the terminal command: `npm run`
+4. Run the terminal command: `npm run`